Steve Coleman: Early life

 Steve Coleman was born and grew up in South Side, Chicago.
 He started playing alto saxophone at the age of 14.
-Coleman attended Illinois Wesleyan University for two years,. followed by a transfer to Roosevelt University (Chicago Musical College).
+Coleman attended Illinois Wesleyan University for two years, followed by a transfer to Roosevelt University (Chicago Musical College).

 Coleman moved to New York in 1978 and worked in big bands such as the Thad Jones/Mel Lewis Orchestra, Slide Hampton's big band, Sam Rivers' Studio Rivbea Orchestra, and briefly in Cecil Taylor's big band.
 Shortly thereafter, Coleman began working as a sideman with David Murray, Doug Hammond, Dave Holland, Michael Brecker and Abbey Lincoln.
-For the first four years in New York Coleman spent a good deal of time playing in the streets and in tiny clubs with a band that he put together with trumpeter Graham Haynes, the group that would evolve into the ensemble Steve Coleman and Five Elements that would serve as the main ensemble for Coleman's activities.
+During his first four years in New York, Coleman played in the streets and in small clubs with a band that he put together with trumpeter Graham Haynes.
+This group would evolve into Steve Coleman and Five Elements, which would serve as the main ensemble for Coleman's activities.
 In this group, he developed his concept of improvisation within nested looping structures.
 Coleman collaborated with other young African-American musicians such as Cassandra Wilson and Greg Osby, and they founded the so-called M-Base movement.